Critically reviewed by Sophie Davies, American Board Certified Haircolorist

 As for myself, honestly, I continue trying out whatever brand of purple shampoo catches my eye, as long as it’s made an effort to be paraben, sulfate, and SLS-free.

-That’s how I recently discovered HoneySkin.
+That’s how I ran into HoneySkin.
 Next year, who knows.